skip to content

 {% endblock %}

-If we add {{ content | safe }} to the parent template, it grabs all the content from the child file,but doesn't notice any of the block bits:
+If we add {{ content | safe }} to the parent template, it grabs all the content from the child file, but then blocks don't work as expected:

 {% block title %}